UbuntuTrainig/Ubuntubatch2/README.md

-# Please guys follw this instruction to work with this repositor
+# Please guys follow this instruction to work with this repository
 # ............................................................

 #  git config --global user.name "King Kong"